TwilioDevEd/account-security-quickstart-rails/README.md

 ![Twilio Logo](./twilio_logo_red.png)
-# Twilio Account Security Quickstart - Two-Factor Authentication and Phone Verification
+# Twilio Account Security Quickstart - Twilio Authy and Twilio Verify

-A simple Ruby on Rails implementation of a website that uses Twilio Account Security services to protect all assets within a folder.
-Additionally, it shows a Phone Verification implementation.
+A simple Ruby on Rails implementation of a website that uses Twilio Authy Two-factor Authentication to protect all assets within a folder.
+Additionally, it shows a Twilio Verify Phone Verification implementation.

 It uses four channels for delivery, SMS, Voice, Soft Tokens, and Push Notifications.
 You should have the [Authy App](https://authy.com/download/)